-Slapped cheek disease is an infection caused by parvovirus B19.
+Slapped cheek disease is a mild viral infection caused by parvovirus B19.
 This virus is spread through personal contact or through coughing and sneezing.

 Outbreaks generally happen in early spring.

 Slapped cheek disease most commonly affects children aged 5-15 years.

 Slapped cheek disease is also called fifth disease or erythema infectiosum.